 Camille: Welcome to Health Break by UPMC Health Plan, your quick guide to health, wellness, and how to make the most of your health insurance plan.
 I’m your host, Dr. Camille Clarke-Smith.
 I help to oversee the quality of the plans and programs we offer at UPMC Health Plan.

 Angelo: And I’m your co-host, Angelo Bartic.
-I’m a health coach on our Prescription for Wellness team who works with our members on making healthy lifestyle habits and setting goals.
+I’m a health coach who works with our members on making healthy lifestyle habits and setting goals.
 This is your…Health Break.

 Camille: Hey everyone, Dr. Camille Clarke-Smith here, and today we’ll be talking myths and facts about cervical cancer with Dr. Nick DeGregorio, senior medical director of UPMC for You.
 Plus, we’ll learn steps you should take to help prevent cervical cancer.